 \section{conclusion and Summary}

-\textbf{ For the QT-dominated emission of which the spectrum is not hump-like, mBB or mBB+NT may be the preferred model than BB+NT in the modeling to the spectrum, as proved in this analysis.
+For the QT-dominated emission of which the spectrum is not hump-like, mBB or mBB+NT may be the preferred model than BB+NT in the modeling to the spectrum, as proved in this analysis\footnote{Note that if we find for a GRB, BB+BAND model has a better BIC or better physical explanation, we will take BB+BAND.
+This is not an absolute criterion. }.
 To diagnose the magnetization of the outflow with `top-down' approach, we use a characteristic temperature with the corresponding flux from modeling with mBB or mBB+NT models.
-The magnetization parameter $\sigma_0$ as well as other parameters of the central engine could be constrained within narrower ranges, compared with those estimated with arbitrary values $r_0 =10^{7}-10^{9}$ cm before.
-Moreover, the estimations with our method may provide more reasonable physical explanations.
-Note that if we find in a modeling, BB+BAND model has a better BIC or better physical explanation, we will take BB+BAND.
-This is not an absolute criterion. }

-\textbf{GRB 221022B is a long burst dominated by the QT emission.
-Its prompt emission behaves a typical evolution from thermal to non-thermal, which may be a representative for some bursts.
-The fireball and hybrid outflow are both discussed as the possible origins for the prompt emission of GRB 221022B.
-From our analysis, it is proposed that the outflow for GRB 221022B is matter-flux-dominated.
-The preferred physical model for the early emission in the first 17 s spectra is NDP model, which is also consistent with this conclusion.
-Around the peak flux and the tail of the prompt phase, the NT emission is thought to be likely caused by IS mechanism, because of the increasing Lorentz Factor with time and small $(1+\sigma_{15})$. }
+For GRB 210610B, the diagnoses based on these two modelings provide similar conclusions qualitatively.
+However, the estimations based on modeling with mBB (or mBB+NT) may provide more reasonable physical explanations.
+This implies that the impacts from the GRB jet structure and the geometrical broadening on the observed spectrum should not be ignored in data analysis.
+Based on this consideration, it is proposed that the jet of GRB 210610B has a moderate magnetization.